The Union Budget 2023 made the new tax regime quite attractive by reducing tax rates.

 This is how tax benefit of Rs 2 lacs for home loan interest payment comes about.

-- Disallows deduction of home loan interest paid for a self-occupied property
+- Disallows deduction of home loan interest paid for a self-occupied property.
+This is specified in Section 115BAC(2)(i)

-- Disallows set-off of Loss Under Income from House Property
+- Disallows set-off of Loss Under Income from House Property.
+This is specified in Section 115BAC(2)(ii)(b)

 However, this does not mean you can’t take tax benefit for home loan interest under the new tax regime.
 You can, but only for a let-out (or deemed let-out) property.